Selhar/learning_resources/README.md

 The idea is to have a curated list of learning resources.
 Currently sorting through mud, should take a while.
 ## TODO:
+1. Trim the list down to the actually good links
-1. create sub headers with more specificity
+2. After the list is trimmed, create sub sections for specificity
-2. make sure all bookmarks are properly added
-3. delete or re-create the bookmarks, start using this as a main source
-4. Review all links and remove links to other lists, take whatever is good from each list and flatten this one
-5. Make more subfields
-6. Too much info, trim some later, after doing step 3
-7. Add links to main headers
+3. Create a header linking to each subsection

 # Programming
-### Programming languages introductions and related material
 * [Intro to x86 ASM programming](https://www.nayuki.io/page/a-fundamental-introduction-to-x86-assembly-programming)
 * [x86 Assembly Guide](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html)
 * [Javascript, i refuse to label as the pretentious title it has](https://github.com/getify/You-Dont-Know-JS)